Hobbies for Introverts: The Emotional Science Behind Solitary Joy

 Hobbies for introverts to make friends?

 Try book clubs, board games, hiking groups, painting classes, language meetups, volunteering, or coding clubs.
-These hobbies create small, structured conversations, so you can connect without pressure.
+These hobbies create small, structured conversations so that you can connect without pressure.
 Go regularly, talk to one person at a time, and friendships will grow naturally.

 Outdoor hobbies for introverts?